 - A shadow

 Thursday Club Intervals

 We have club intervals at Coombe Dingle sports centre every Thursday.
 The session commences with some drills, then a short jog warm-up.
-We then begin the interval session which is timed by one of our very experienced and knowledgable coaches.
+We then begin the interval session which is timed by one of our very experienced and knowledgeable coaches.
 The session then ends with a gentle jog warm-down followed by some stretches.
-Intervals are suitable for any club member and you will be allocated a ‘pod’ that corresponds to your normal running group.
+Intervals are suitable for any club member and you will be allocated to a ‘pod’ that corresponds to your normal running group.

 Cotswold Socially Distanced Relays